-(Spanish minor is suspended for AY 2020-21; there may be no course offerings in Spanish during 2020-21)
+(The Spanish Language Program is under review by the campus curriculum committee.
+The Spanish minor is suspended for AY 2022-23; there may be no course offerings in Spanish during 2022-23)

 SPA 151 Spanish Language I

 This is an entry-level course in Spanish that assumes no prior knowledge of the language.
 The course can stand alone and provides a significant introduction to the language, although ideally it would be taken as a two-course sequence with SPA 152.
 The focus is on development of basic communicative ability in the four language skills (listening, speaking, reading and writing), the acquisition of basic grammar and vocabulary, and on the use of the language in everyday situations.
 An introduction to the cultures of the Spanish-speaking world is included.
 The course assumes very active participation by the student.
 Native Spanish speakers are not permitted to enroll in this course.
 Offered Fall and Spring semesters